Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 ```

 This request instructs Kong to register an API named "my-api", reachable at
 "http://my-api.com".
-It also specifies various routing properties.
-In reality,
-**only one of** `hosts`, `uris` and `methods` is actually required.
-More on this
+It also specifies various routing properties, though note that **only one of** `hosts`, `uris` and `methods` is  required.
-later.

 Adding such an API would mean that you configured Kong to proxy all incoming
-requests matching `hosts`, `uris`, and `methods` to `http://my-api.com`.
+requests matching the specified `hosts`, `uris`, and `methods` to `http://my-api.com`.
-Kong being a transparent proxy, it will forward the request to your upstream
+Kong is a transparent proxy, and it will forward the request to your upstream
-service - practically - untouched (exception made of various headers such as
+service untouched, with the exception of the addition of various headers such as
-`Connection`, or in case a plugin performs some transformations to it).
+`Connection`.

 [Back to TOC](#table-of-contents)